-The Dartmouth-Hitchcock Gastrointestinal Motility Center (DHGMC) is a specialized center of excellence located within the Section of Gastroenterology and Hepatology at the Dartmouth-Hitchcock Medical Center in Lebanon, New Hampshire.
+The Gastrointestinal Motility Center (GMC) is a specialized center of excellence located within the Section of Gastroenterology and Hepatology at the Dartmouth Hitchcock Medical Center in Lebanon, New Hampshire.

 The Center is staffed by a team of physicians, advanced practice providers, nurses, allied health professionals, and research assistants who have specialized training in the evaluation, diagnosis, and treatment of patients with motility disorders.

 Motility disorders may be defined as disorders of the gastrointestinal tract in which the muscle and nerves do not function correctly.
 Motility disorders are quite common, affect women and men of all ages, and are diagnosed in people of all ages, nationalities, and races.
 Although the GMC has extensive experience in diagnosing and treating all varieties of motility disorders, some of the most common motility disorders referred for evaluation include the following: